halftermeyer/SchoolRooming/README.md

 # SchoolRooming
-Using graph data science to optimize rooming in school
+Using graphs to optimize rooming in school